Skip to content

 Social media:

-We bought this NPG Sichuan Chili Crisp after trying the NPG Sichuan Chili Oil.
+We bought this NPG Sichuan Chili Crisp from Amazon after trying the NPG Sichuan Chili Oil.
 That one was about as close to being a chili crisp without actually being one as we could imagine.
 We hoped we would like this one as well.

 Main Flavor Elements